Fading coffee high? Recession hurts espresso maker Bialetti

-MILAN Nov 14 Bialetti Industrie, whose eponymous moka espresso machine embodies Italy's passion for coffee, is feeling the strain of a yearlong recession in its core domestic market.
+MILAN Bialetti Industrie (BIA.MI), whose eponymous moka espresso machine embodies Italy's passion for coffee, is feeling the strain of a yearlong recession in its core domestic market.

 The group, based in the northern Omegna valley home of kitchenware makers Lagostina and Alessi, reported sales of 110.3 million euros ($140 million) in the first nine months of the year, down 12.5 percent on a year ago.